 3. Methodology

 The study adopts a mixed-methods approach, combining extensive literature surveys with qualitative report focus on villages in the Ganjam district.
 Surveys assessed workload, family responsibilities, and mental health indicators such as stress, anxiety, and depression.
 Focus group discussions and in-depth interviews provided qualitative insights into their lived experiences and coping mechanisms.
-The data collected will be analyzed to identify patterns and correlations between the women's roles in their families and communities, as well as the impact of these factors on their mental health and overall quality of life.
+The data collected were analyzed to identify patterns and correlations between the women's roles in their families and communities, as well as the impact of these factors on their mental health and overall quality of life.
 The findings are expected to highlight the unique challenges faced by women in rural settings and inform targeted interventions aimed at improving their mental well-being and support systems.

 4. Discussion